Ranwa Hammamy, Unitarian Universalist Minister

 Greetings and welcome, beloveds!

 Raised in the suburbs of Maryland, I was blessed with a public school education that was well-funded, inclusive of the arts, and academically rigorous.
-My childhood summers were often spent visiting family in Egypt and Lebanon - my parents' homelands - and draw upon my "Arab/Middle Eastern" cultural heritage to fuel my commitment to community and liberation.
+My childhood summers were often spent visiting family in Egypt and Lebanon - my parents' homelands - and I draw upon my SWANA (Southwest Asian & North African), or "Arab/Middle Eastern," cultural heritage to fuel my commitment to community and liberation.
 The economic and educational privileges I experienced in my childhood are not lost on me, and I recognize the ways in which they have granted me access to opportunities others in our world are too often and unjustly denied.

 I attended St. Mary's College of Maryland for my undergraduate studies, and received my B.A. in Psychology, with a minor in Vocal Performance.
-While there, I Sentence or two there about what was learned, tie to ministry.
+While there, I found myself called to serve in a profession that supported individuals as they navigating significant transitions and institutions, opting to enroll in a master's program in College Student Personnel at the University of Maryland, College Park.

 I attended St. Mary's College of Maryland for my undergraduate studies, and received my B.A. in Psychology, with a minor in Vocal Performance.
-While there, I Sentence or two there about what was learned, tie to ministry.
+While there, I found myself called to serve in a profession that supported individuals as they navigating significant transitions and institutions, opting to enroll in a master's program in College Student Personnel at the University of Maryland, College Park.